Contemplative Arts Festival of Saskatoon

 Guitar player - photo from Unsplash.

-A writer from the Saskatchewan Writers Guild will read from their work. - to be announced.
+Belinda Betker from the Saskatchewan Writers Guild will read from her poetry and other works.

 Lyndon J Linklater and his wife Terri Bear-Linklater will speak and perform some songs.